 Elon Musk is the hottest entrepreneur on the planet right now.
 From launching an electric car into space, selling flamethrowers on Twitter, and tunneling holes throughout the country, his unconventional ventures are inspiring millions.

 It should come as no surprise that his motivational advice is unconventional, as well.
 Motivational content can become cliche and overused.
 Every now and then, you need to hear an opposing idea to challenge your way of thinking.

 Here are 3 things from Elon Musk you never hear from motivational blogs that will shake you up and make you reconsider your approach:

 Quote #1: “If you need inspiring words, don’t do it.”

 Entrepreneurs don’t read motivational blog posts all day.
-They have real life problems that they need to find real life solutions to.
+They have real-life problems that they need to find real-life solutions.
 If they have a hiring need, they contact recruitment agencies, compare costs for different vendors, implement solutions, test results, and learn from their experiences.
 Inspiring words are a shot of espresso to boost their performance, not the food pyramid that nourishes their body to keep going throughout the day.